 Why didn't my frame come with acrylic front or backing?

 Our frames don’t automatically include acrylic glazing because not all artwork needs it.
 For example, the professional Artist community that we serve would not need acrylic for their canvas paintings because glazing would damage their work.
 So that's why we offer acrylic as a separate add-on item during the ordering process after you select your frame.
 We never want to send you something that you don't need because that would be wasteful.
-If you need glazing to complete your presentation, you can always order it online, or call 800-332-8884 and one of our Customer Care Advisors will help you out.
+If you have questions about acrylic front or backing call 800-332-8884 and one of our Customer Care Advisors will help you out.

 Do your frames come with a finishing kit?

 Not all customers will need a finishing kit (the acrylic front and backing materials) with their frame purchase.
 In order to reduce waste, a finishing kit is an optional selection you may choose to add on to a frame.